kafkaesque-io/pulsar-client-plugin/README.md

 Pulsar client plugin for auth0, aws, and etc.

 ## auth0 integration
 Integration of auth0 enables Pulsar client authenticated against [auth0](https://www.auth0.com) backend instead of the default Pulsar token.
-The authentication follows [the recommaned M2M flow](https://auth0.com/blog/using-m2m-authorization/).
+The authentication follows [the recommended M2M flow](https://auth0.com/blog/using-m2m-authorization/).

 Auth0 integration consists of the client side plugin and a broker auth plugin.
-The client plugin generates an auth0 jwt, which in turn can be autheticated and authorized by the broker side.
-The broker plugin has to be configured on Pulsar, not part of this repo.
-Please contact [Kafkaesque](https://kafkaesque.io/contact/#) to enable the broker side authorization.
+The client plugin generates an auth0 JWT, which in turn can be authenticated and authorized by the broker side.
+The broker plugin has to be configured on Pulsar and is not part of this repo.
+Please contact [Kafkaesque](https://kafkaesque.io/contact/#) to enable the broker side plugin.

-The Jar artefact is loaded on GitHub package registry.
+The Jar artifact is loaded on GitHub package registry.

 In .m2/settings.xml,
 ``` .m2/settings.xml